CLOCK

 The Globalization era 1989 - 2020

-The collapse of Soviet power was complete in 1989 as the Berlin wall falls, the old satellite countries become independent democracies.
-Russia tries democracy but returns to authoritarian control under Putin.
 Classic capitalism, Fascism and Communism had all been exposed as menaces.
 As a result, democratic managed capitalism became the planet wide dominant culture that we see today.
 The resulting homogenization of culture has inevitably triggered an effort by many groups to try to protect their uniqueness, and created resistance.

-Starting in the 1980's, the US control of advanced technology started to move to the Far East.
-Packaging of chips had aways been done in low cost centers such as Malasia.
+Starting in the 1990's, the US control of advanced technology started to move to the Far East.
+Packaging of chips had aways been done in low cost centers such as Malesia.
 First Japan and then Korea became very successful chip manufacturers.
 Just as the US was dominating the world, globalization was empowering the poorer economies.
 The invention of packet switched networks enabled world wide internet and cell phone service, and for good and bad - social networks.

 US Iraq war 1991 "Desert Shield" attempted to impose stability in oil supplies in response to Iraq’s invasion of Kuwait.
 Kuwait was liberated, and the US attempted to disable the Iraq military but deliberately did not take over Iraq.